-In addition, to enhance the effectiveness of the Board of Directors, we are working to coordinate the Nominating Committee and Remuneration Committee on activities related to director nomination and remuneration.
+In addition, to enhance the effectiveness of the Board of Directors, we are working to coordinate the Voluntary Nominating Committee and Remuneration Committee on activities related to director nomination and remuneration.
+We also evaluate the effectiveness of the Voluntary Remuneration Committee in evaluating the effectiveness of the Board of Directors.

-<Main agenda items of the Remuneration Committee>
+<Main agenda items of the Voluntary Remuneration Committee>